tetherscript/WinUITranslator/README.md

 <br/>

 > [!NOTE]
 > You use the Translator app to translate your target app.
-Here it is using OpenAI to translate the included ```Sample-Packaged``` app from en-US to ar-SA, de-DE, and fr-FR.
+Here it is using OpenAI GPT4-o-mini to translate the included ```Sample-Packaged``` app from en-US to ar-SA, de-DE, and fr-FR.
+It has found that the en-US 'Connected' requires translation to ar-SA (Arabic), de-DE (Germani) and fr-FR (French).
+The translation result for de-DE is expanded to show the OpenAI API response, including reasoning.
+These translations are saved to a local cache file so that you don't need to re-translate these again.

 ![translate1](https://github.com/user-attachments/assets/5197a496-a259-43a9-a58f-f4897a228e40)